The Reinventing Roosevelt committee meets to discuss options

 5:30 p.m.

-Public Hearing and Special Meeting (School Closure Discussion)
+Public Hearing (School Closure Discussion)

 Verna McClain Wellness Center